dagmawitensay/dagmawitensay/README.md

 * Currently working as a **Backend Developer** and active **Freelancer**
 * Experienced in building **scalable APIs**, **document automation systems**, and **AI-powered applications**
 * Comfortable working across startups, freelance projects, and fast-paced teams
-* Passionate about clean architecture, performance, and solving meaningful problems
+* Passionate about designing maintainable backend systems, optimizing performance bottlenecks, and shipping reliable APIs to production

 ---